seL4/seL4/README.md

 on [how to contribute][3].

-This repository is usually not used in isolation, but as part of the build system in a larger project.
+This repository is usually not used in isolation, but as part of the build system in a larger project..

   [1]: http://sel4.systems/
   [2]: http://sel4.systems/Info/FAQ/